 Mad Dog classification is for hardy folks who wish to take up the challenge of cycling all the way between two locations.
 The Full Tiger Ride otherwise known as the Penang to Phuket Challenge would see you aiming to cycle every inch of land between Penang and Phuket.
 The ride is led through GPS breadcrumb track, allowing ultimate freedom to take it at your own pace, and stop wherever you like.
 The support team is always at your fingertips.

 Wild Cat Classification is for those who want to have a fantastic overland adventure, but are less concerned with cycling every inch and would prefer to have a more leisurely, while active and adventurous, tour.
 Wild Cats category covers approximately 30km before lunch and another after lunch.
-The ride is let by a cycling guide and participants remain in a group.
-This will involve skipping parts of the distance, by vehicle.
+The ride is led by a cycling guide and participants remain in a group.
+This will involve travelling parts of the overland adventure by vehicle.

 Both Mad Dogs and Wild Cats participants cover the same itinerary.